luiswirth/bsc-thesis/src/matter/ddf.typ

 Each Whitney $k$-form is associated with a particular $k$-simplex.
-This simplex is the DOF and it's coefficient is the cochain value on this simplex.
+This simplex is the DOF and it's coefficient is the cochain value on this simplex @douglas:feec-article.

-They are dispinct from the tensor-product space
+They are distinct from the tensor-product space
-$[cal(S)^1 (Omega)]^k$ formed by taking $k$-copies of the Lagrangian FE space.
+$[cal(S)^1 (Omega)]^k$ formed by taking $k$-copies of the Lagrangian FE space @hiptmair:electromagnetism.

 === Whitney Basis

-There is a special basis for the space of Whitney forms, called the Whitney basis.
+There is a special basis for the space of Whitney forms, called the Whitney basis @whitney:geointegration, @douglas:feec-article.
 Just like there is a cochain value for each $k$-simplex, there is a Whitney basis function for each $k$-simplex.
 This is a necessary condition for the two spaces to be isomorphic.